Steling: Tourism and information

 About 700 metres southwest of the highest point on the mountain is a tourist attraction: the striking quartzite rocks known as Emperor Charles' Bed (Kaiser Karls Bettstatt).

 On the mountain and its surrounding pastures may be seen field hedges of beech, typical of the Monschau Hedge Land, which are used to enclose the grazing pastures and hay meadows.

-From the top of the Steling there is an extensive overview of the North Eifel and, in good visibility, visitors can see as far as the Siebengebirge near Bonn and Cologne Cathedral.
+From the top of the Steling there is a view of the North Eifel and, in clear weather, visitors can see as far as the Siebengebirge near Bonn and Cologne Cathedral.

 On the Steling there is a private weather station for the Rureifel and Monschau region, whose services are used by the surrounding villages.